Zone Zero Guide

 Zone Zero rules to impact majority of Rancho Bernardo, Poway properties

-Analysis showing at least 250,000 San Diego parcels will need to comply, with expert commentary on contractor demand and the risk of price increases as the 2027 deadline nears.
+Key takeaway: At least 250,000 San Diego parcels will need to comply.
+Warns about contractor demand surges and price increases as the 2027 deadline nears.

 Regional Newspaper